LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

-The Logtalk DTD file, ``logtalk_entity.dtd``, contains a reference to a user-customizable file, ``custom.ent``, which declares XML entities for source code author names, license terms, and copyright string.
+The Logtalk DTD file, ``logtalk_entity.dtd``, contains a reference to a user-customizable file, ``custom.ent``, which declares XML entities for source code author names, license terms, and copyright strings.
 After editing the ``custom.ent`` file to reflect your personal data, you may use the XML entities on ``info/1`` documenting directives.
 For example, assuming that the XML entities are named *author*, *license*, and